-You have passed the CDCES Exam (yay) and 5 years have flown by, now you are up for renewal.
-How do you maintain your certification?
+You have passed the CDCES Exam (yay)!
+Now five years have flown by, you are up for renewal.
+How do you maintain this hard-earned certification?

-For Path 1 and 2 you need to:
+For Paths 1 and 2 you need to:

 Time Frame: Certification is valid for a five-year time frame with an expiration date that ends on December 31st of the last year of the certification cycle.